-The Licensee may recycle water and use reclaimed water from the various Treatment Facilities, surface water management ponds and embankment dams and approved discharge locations under the licence if such waters meet appropriate discharge criteria for those facilities.
+The Licensee may recycle water and use reclaimed water from the various Treatment Facilities, surface water management ponds and embankment dams, other facilities and approved discharge locations under the licence if such waters meet appropriate discharge criteria for those facilities, with the exception of TSS if the water is being used for dust suppression.

 The Licensee shall equip all Water intake hoses with screens of an appropriate mesh size, consistent with the requirements of Fisheries and Ocean (DFO) Canada’s Freshwater Intake End-of-Pipe Fish Screen Guidelines (1995), to prevent the entrainment of fish and control withdraw of Water at rates such that fish do not become impinged on the screen.